kenpkz/chainlink-node-gcp/README.md

-# Chainlink Node On Google Cloud With Confidential Compute, AlloyDB and Identity Aware Proxy
+# Chainlink Node On Google Cloud

 ### Clicking the button below to start the guided setup